Seahawks receiver DK Metcalf showing he’s wise beyond his years

 No one doubted Metcalf’s physical gifts — the 6-foot-2, 229-pound frame and 4.32-second 40-yard dash.
 But many draft analysts noted that Metcalf ran a limited route tree at Ole Miss, where he was paired with A.J.
 Brown (who also had an impressive debut with three catches for 100 yards for the Titans), often confined to running go routes.

-NFL.com’s scouting report ahead of the 2019 draft called Metcalf “an unpolished gem’’ and stated “until his skill-set is more developed, he could begin his career as a hit-or-miss long ball threat.’’
+NFL.com’s scouting report ahead of the 2019 draft called Metcalf “an unpolished gem” and stated “until his skill-set is more developed, he could begin his career as a hit-or-miss long-ball threat.”

 Metcalf knew of that reputation and spent the run-up to the draft working on his routes with veteran coach Jerry Sullivan.

-He also knew the minute he got drafted by the Seahawks that he’d better work on “the scramble drill,’’ Seattle’s name for how it wants receivers to respond once Wilson takes off running.
+He also knew the minute he got drafted by the Seahawks that he’d better work on “the scramble drill,” Seattle’s name for how it wants receivers to respond once Wilson takes off running.

 Metcalf noted that current Michigan QB Shea Paterson, who played at Ole Miss in 2016 and 2017, also was a good runner.

-“(Patterson) was one of the few quarterbacks I played with who can run around,’’ Metcalf said.
-“But (Wilson’s) scrambling ability is way different.’’
+“(Patterson) was one of the few quarterbacks I played with who can run around,” Metcalf said.
+“But (Wilson’s) scrambling ability is way different.”

 Wilson said it took just three practices into training camp for him to realize that Metcalf knew what to do when a play broke down and he took off running.

-“We were playing team drills and he just did great job scrambling that day,’’ Wilson recalled. “ … I scrambled a couple of times and he came back to me, he came across the field.
+“We were playing team drills and he just did great job scrambling that day,” Wilson recalled. “ … I scrambled a couple of times and he came back to me, he came across the field.
 He works hard, really.
 All those things in terms of scrambling is really just instincts and playing football and trying to find the open spot.
 And it’s also effort.
-Having great effort.’’
+Having great effort.”

-One game may be too early to anoint Metcalf as living up to the immense hype that greeted his arrival, but Wilson and coaches have seen it consistently in practice, so to them, Sunday was no surprise.
+One game might be too early to anoint Metcalf as living up to the immense hype that greeted his arrival, but Wilson and coaches have seen it consistently in practice, so to them Sunday was no surprise.

-Offensive coordinator Brian Schottenheimer said the 25-yard scramble play was an example of Wilson’s trust in Metcalf, then added “he’s earned that over the process of OTAs (organized team activities) and training camp.”
+Offensive coordinator Brian Schottenheimer said the 25-yard scramble play was an example of Wilson’s trust in Metcalf, then added, “He’s earned that over the process of OTAs (organized team activities) and training camp.”

-What they also like is Metcalf’s handling of the hype and attention that has come his way, a trait that may be due in part to having grown up with an NFL offensive lineman as a father, Terrence Metcalf, who played in the league from 2002-10.
+What they also like is Metcalf’s handling of the hype and attention that has come his way, a trait that might be due in part to having grown up with an NFL offensive lineman as a father, Terrence Metcalf, who played in the league from 2002-10.

 “I could have done a lot of stuff better,’’ DK Metcalf said when asked his initial impression of Sunday’s game.
 “But overall it was just fun and just a good experience to be out there for the first time.’’